GENERAL INFORMATION

 Tent campers and RVs are welcome.

-All campsites other than the group and walk-in tent sites meet ADA requirements.
+All campsites other than the group and hike-in tent sites meet ADA requirements.

 AMENITIES

 Schoodic Woods Campground opened in 2015, so it was designed using modern standards.
-It is the only National Park Service campground within Acadia National Park that has electricity at the sites (excluding the walk-in tent and group sites).
-Designated tent sites have 20 amp outlets, while those for RVs have 20/30/50 amp outlets.
+It is the only National Park Service campground within Acadia National Park that has electricity at the campsites (excluding the hike-in and group sites).
+Loop A sites have 20 amp outlets, while those in Loop B have 20/30/50 amp outlets.
 Furthermore, the RV sites in Loop B have water hook-ups.

-All drive-in tent and RV sites have a picnic table and fire ring.
+All campsites in Loop A and Loop B have a picnic table and fire ring.
 There is no grill grate on the fire rings, so you must bring your own if you plan to have a cook out.
+Hike-in campsites have a picnic table only.

-Oddly enough, while there are modern restrooms, there are no showers.
-The closest pay shower is on Mount Desert Island.
+Oddly enough, while there are modern restrooms at each campground loop, there are no showers.
+The closest pay shower is Winter Harbor roughly 2 miles away.
 I have no idea why a new campground would be designed without showers other than to keep the local vendors in business.
 Also, portable showers are prohibited.

 An on-site dump station is available for RV campers.